How We Conduct Online Counseling

 Online counseling is simply a counseling session conducted by using a video communication platform.
 You may also see it referenced as virtual therapy, online therapy, or teletherapy.

-Online therapy offers an easy, convenient method to conduct a therapy session no matter where you’re located.
+Online therapy offers an easy, convenient method to conduct a therapy session wherever you’re located.

 Our therapists have the same level of expertise whether they’re offering sessions online or in person.
-They are just as invested in helping you regardless of the method of communication.
+They are truly invested in helping you.

-Your needs are our main concern, and online counseling is just another way we can help you take steps to get those needs met.
+Your needs are our main concern, and online counseling is how we help you take steps to get those needs met.

 How We Conduct Couples Counseling Online